Dell Inspiron 16 Plus 7620 Review (i7-12700H, RTX 3060)

 Dell Inspiron 16 Plus 7620: Keyboard and TouchPad

 Like the entire body’s design, the keyboard maintains the same aesthetic.
 It is a standard Carbon Black backlit keyboard with enough simplicity in design.
 Further, the key travel feels sufficient, has a uniform backlight, and provides a stable feeling while typing.
-However, the lack of a numeric keypad on the keyboard makes the keyboard feels a bit incomplete.
+However, the lack of a numeric keypad on the keyboard makes the keyboard feel a bit incomplete.
 In a large 16-inch notebook, it was easy to add a numeric pad.

 Image credit: Dell